terchris/howto/using_docker_to_move_a_system_between_mac_Ubuntu_and_google_cloud.md

 ```
 (ip is the address of the localubuntu.
 Make sure u have set up network to bridge in VirtualBox)

-In Mac finder click on the standalone_dir.tar file to extract
+In Mac finder click on the standalone_dir.tar file to extract it.
-Copy the extracted dir to
+Copy the extracted dir to the prepared directory
- /Users/tec/dockerdisk/urbalurba-discourse/shared
+* /Users/tec/dockerdisk/urbalurba-discourse/shared

 ### Run the container on the Mac